As part of the Candida Cleanse challenge, you will need to make your own Sauerkraut or fermented vegetables. Want to join in? Sign up here.

 So if your cabbage is weighted down and safely submerged under the brine, it’s safe and can’t go bad.
 This is why you also want to make sure you packed your cabbage in there really good to get rid of any air pockets in which bad microbes could grow.

-Step 11: After 3 or 4 days, start tasting the kraut.
+Step 12: After 3 or 4 days, start tasting the kraut.
 It should taste kind of alive and tangy—something more than just salty cabbage.
 The taste will continue to improve and get stronger as time goes on, but you can tell how you like it and when you think it’s done.
 Don’t forget that every time you take kraut out of the jar to pack your kraut back down to get any air bubbles out.
+Don’t use your fingers to taste.
+Use a wooden spoon to the the cabbage out.

 When you have it tasting good, you can move it into the fridge to slow the fermentation way down.
 I moved mine in after 5 days, but fermentation is fairly dependent on the room temperature.
 It’s nice and pleasantly warm here, so it fermented fast.
 If your house is a bit colder, it might take longer.
 Probably a week to a week and a half.
 When you move it to the fridge, the brine will probably go way down, but you can top it up with a little salty water.
 It will keep in the fridge for at least a few months!